CSc-71010-Spring-2025/Syllabus/README.md

 [Java SE8 for the Really Impatient](https://doc.lagout.org/programmation/Java/Java%20SE%208%20for%20the%20Really%20Impatient%20%5BHorstmann%202014-01-24%5D.pdf) | Horstmann | 9780321927767
 [Structure and Interpretation of Computer Programs](https://web.mit.edu/alexmv/6.037/sicp.pdf) | Sussman and Abelson | 9780070004849

+Please also refer to [my notes on type constraints][type constraints].

 ## Grading